 Having fun while doing good

 Today, there is a growing movement of committed nurses who bring healing and health equity to underserved communities all across the country and the world.
 More than ever, nurses are using their influence and knowledge to advance the frontlines of heath care practice, policy, and patient outcomes.
-Our Rutgers–Camden Student Nurses' Association (SNA) is our local, student-run organization that works to encourage students to expand their roles as nurse leaders and patient advocates by working to make a positive impact on the City of Camden and improve the well-being of its citizens.
-The SNA meets monthly to support classmates and promote health equity for the citizens of Camden and beyond, by forging partnerships with social enterprises such as soup kitchens, places of worship, and community groups in the City of Camden and beyond.
+Our Rutgers–Camden Student Nurses' Association (SNA) is a local, student-run organization that encourages students to expand their roles as nurse leaders and patient advocates by working to make a positive impact on people who live in Camden, N.J.
+The SNA supports classmates and promotes health equity by forging partnerships with social enterprises such as soup kitchens, places of worship, and community groups in the City of Camden and beyond.